deanblackborough/php-quill-renderer/README.md

 ## v4.00.0 and continued development

 I released version 4.00.0 to update dependencies to PHP 7.4 and PHP 8.0.
-After a hiatus, I'm back to use Quill in commercial projects so will be upgrading the library at some point this year.
+After a hiatus, I'm back to use Quill in commercial projects, so I will be upgrading the library at some point this year.

-Initially, the work will be towards supporting PHP 8 and 7.4 features and a general cleanup, the code needs to be updated to be more modular and allow plugins that you can pick and choose what functions to support.
+Initially, the work will be towards supporting PHP 8 and 7.4 features and a general cleanup, the code needs to be updated to be more modular and allow plugins, then you can pick and choose what functions to support.

 No timeline, I'm working on this in my limited free time.